sonic-net/SONiC/doc/grpc_client/design_doc.md

 #### Rationale

-  - This approach would add the rule for all the soc IP's contained to DualToR, and SoC server and gRPC client would be able to communicate over agreed IP
+  - This approach shall add the rule for all the soc IP's contained to DualToR, and SoC server and gRPC client would be able to communicate over agreed IP

 #### gRPC commuication over secure channel